JetBrains/intellij-plugins/markdown/test/data/actions/link/large_after.md

 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors] who participated in this project.
+See also the list of [contributors][reference] who participated in this project.

 ## License